Professional cycling is one of the most international sports in the world, making it particularly susceptible to international events.

 The Classics are an incredibly important time of year in cycling with the riders taking to the cobbles of Flanders, Wallonia, the Netherlands and France.

-Until now, everything looked as if they were going ahead, but the second week of March marked the moment that saw a landslide of cancellations.
+Everything looked as if they were going ahead until the second week of March which that saw a landslide of cancellations.

 Nokere Koerse, Bredene Koksijde Classic, Driesdaagse De Panne, E3 BinckBank Classic, Ghent-Wevelgem and Dwars Doors Vlaanderen have all been cancelled due to the spread of the virus in Northern Europe.